Here we go again with another WP theme threatening to “change the world”…

 Then Brian got busy in life and didn’t do much with Genesis.
 He used it more as an entry point to upsell other products/services and his how-to-make-money podcast.
 The theme’s growth was due instead to the contributions of 3rd-party development.
 For a period of 2 years, StudioPress was constantly offering lifetime deals for Genesis and its child themes.
 We should have known this was the end (of his contribution to it).

 Because Brian then sold Genesis to WPEngine, where it’s now used to upsell WPEngine’s mediocre overly-priced overly-hyped hosting services.

 Now Brian Gardner decides to jump back into the WordPress theme market with (what he hopes to be) a recurring-revenue premium theme.
-And I imagine he’s learned a lot about how much money he left out when Genesis sold as a one-time payment.
-And hopes to replicate his success but with greater payout.
+And I imagine he’s learned a lot about how much money he left out when Genesis sold as a one-time purchase.
+And hopes to replicate his past success but with greater payout.

 Do I think Frost will be successful?